-- If you do not feel comfortable talking with the person(s) involved or if talking to them does not resolve the issue, please report the situation immediately to Operations Staff, or a Convention Committee member, or email us.
+- If you do not feel comfortable talking with the person(s) involved or if talking to them does not resolve the issue, please report the situation immediately to Member Services, a Convention Committee member, or email us.
 We will provide complete contact information at the convention.
-Try to provide a name, badge name, badge number, and/or physical description of the persons involved.
+Try to provide a name, badge name, badge number, and/or a physical description of the person(s) involved.

 - In order to take action at the convention, we need to know about any incidents during the convention.
-Issues can still be reported later to the Convention Chair as well, or, if the Convention Chair is a party to the incident, to the President of the Board of Directors of SFSFC Inc.
+Issues can still be reported later to the Convention Chair, or, if the Convention Chair is a party to the incident, to the President of the Board of Directors of SFSFC Inc.

 - We will respect the wishes of the affected parties within the constraints of law.